Acsigen/sysadmin-playground/Containers/Kubernetes.md

 A ServiceAccount acts like a user that comes with credentials that allows a Pod to fetch the required informations from the Kubernetes cluster.

+Every single pod has its own ServiceAccount.

+RBAC is used to connect a ServiceAccount to a specific Role.

 Example of `coredns` secrets:

 ```bash